 Becoming Self Employed

 Eventually, people may decide that they enjoy helping people so much that they decide to go in business for themselves.
-When this happens, getting a job isn’t the hard part ―it’s getting clients!
-Unlike gyms, who may pass clients on to trainers, those who are self-employed, need to get them for themselves.
+When this happens, getting a job isn't the hard part ―it's getting clients.
+Unlike fitness centers, who may pass clients on to trainers, those who are self-employed, need to get them for themselves.

-I feel that making the best use of one’s time in the gym, is an excellent way to get a reputation as a good personal trainer.
-Then, if the decision to be self employed is made, some of those gym members may decide to hire you outside of the gym.
+I feel making the best use of your time in the gym, is an excellent way to get a reputation as a good personal trainer.
+Then, if the decision to be self-employed is made, some of those gym members may decide to hire you outside of the gym.

-I know to some, this is a controversial topic and there may be those might feel uncomfortable working with a personal trainer who has a criminal record.
-That’s a question each of us will have to answer for ourselves.
-That said, I’ve always felt that fitness is a big tent with room for a wide range of people.
+For some, this is a controversial topic and there may be those who might feel uncomfortable working with a personal trainer who has a criminal record.
+That's a question each of us will have to answer for ourselves.
+That said, I've always felt that fitness is a big tent with room for a wide range of people.
 And, If you think about it, health clubs are all about redemption – full of people who join in the hopes of bettering themselves.

 At the end of the day, we all make mistakes in life.
-Granted some mistakes are harder to overcome than others, but with patience, and occasional help, I think we can overcome a lot.
-For those who feel otherwise, I’ll respect your opinion but I’ll leave you with these words: If it’s true, what they say – that our mistakes define who we were – then it’s also true that what we do― because of those mistakes―define who we are.
+Granted, some mistakes are harder to overcome than others, but with patience, and help, I think we can overcome a lot.
+For those who feel otherwise, I'll respect your opinion but I'll leave you with these words: If it's true, that our mistakes define who we were – then it's also true that what we do with our lives― because of those mistakes―define who we are.